West Coast Trail: Description

 The trail starts at Bamfield near Barkley Sound and runs south to Port Renfrew on Port San Juan Bay.
 In 1902, Bamfield became the North America terminus of the All Red Line's Pacific submarine cable, which spanned the globe linking the British Empire.
 A trail was constructed to carry the line south to Victoria (and thence across Canada to link up with the Transatlantic telegraph cable at Heart's Content, Newfoundland), as well as providing telegraph service to the lighthouses at Cape Beale (on Barkley Sound) and Carmanah Point (27 km north of Port Renfrew, at the mouth of the Strait of Juan de Fuca).

-Hikers can choose to begin the trail in Port Renfrew and travel north, or in Bamfield and travel south.
+Hikers can choose to begin the trail in Port Renfrew and travel north, in Bamfield and travel south, or the Nitinaht Narrows entering via Water Taxi from Balaats’adt (Nitinaht Village) which costs 70 Canadian dollars as of 2025.
 The southern parts of the trail are far more challenging than the flatter area in the north.
-Overnight hikers must buy a permit, as only a set number of people are allowed to be on the trail at any one time.
+Overnight hikers must buy a permit which as of 2025 is 25.75 Canadian dollars, as only a set number of people are allowed to be on the trail at any one time.
 However, individuals are permitted to visit during the day at no expense.

-The trail itself winds through forests, bogs, slippery moss-covered ladders, climbing, rappelling and beach treks.
+The trail itself winds through forests, bogs, slippery moss-covered ladders, and beach treks.
 Hikers have a choice in parts of the trail to stay in the highlands, which is much boggier, or try to make progress on the beach, which is slow, but easier on the feet.
 The trail passes old growth trees, waterfalls, streams and thick patches of deep mud.
 Along the coast, the trail includes sand and pebble beaches, headlands, and exposed shelf and boulders at low tide.
 The trail often diverts inland to avoid dangerous surge channels and impassable headlands, where cliffs descend straight into the sea even at low tide.
 Portions of the beach sections can be made impassable by high tides.
 Tide tables and maps are issued by Parks Canada staff to all hikers prior to starting the trek.
 In some inland areas the trail consists of a boardwalk, which can be in disrepair and covered with moss and mud.

 The main designated campgrounds along the way feature bear boxes for safe storage of food, an outhouse, and a view of the Pacific Ocean and Olympic Peninsula when the sea fog is not present.
 This fog offers a unique perspective as the beach and sky are clear, while the view just off shore is blocked.
 There are also numerous smaller campsites along the trail, with varying amenities, which can offer a quieter experience away from the often crowded main campsites.
 As 30 people may start the trail from each direction each day, it is not unusual to find many groups of hikers spending the night at any given main campsite.